everlifeai/elife/dev.md

    - ...
 6. An AI for understanding and managing user interaction and strategies for earning
+   - Intent Resolution
+   - NLP
-   - Cakechat (python with microservices relay...)
+   - Generative Dialogues (python with microservices relay...)
    - ...
 7. The stellar blockchain interface for payments, receipts, and smart contracts.